There are many reasons to refinance your mortgage, some obvious and some a bit more obscure and/or different.

 You may also want to refinance to take advantage of a loan program before it’s gone.

-This could be a specialty program like HARP, which allows underwater borrowers to refinance.
+This could be a specialty program like HARP, which allows underwater borrowers to refinance, or a guideline change like FHA’s recent move to lower the max LTV on cash out refis from 85% to 80%.

-Or simply a program a specific lender is offering for a limited time.
-If you like what you see it might be wise to bite now to avoid missing out.
+There may also be a program a specific lender is offering for only a limited time.
+If you like what you see, it might be wise to bite now to avoid missing out.

 18. Because you can